-I’ve just returned from a two week road trip across Croatia and am still reeling from the country’s staggering scenery, lovely old architecture, and friendly culture.
-My adventure began in Dubrovnik, where I rented a car and drove north to Rovinj on the Istrian Penninsula.
+My two week road trip across Croatia left me reeling from the country’s staggering scenery, lovely old architecture, and friendly culture.
+My adventure began in Dubrovnik, where I rented a car and drove north to Rovinj on the Istrian Peninsula.
 All told, I explored eight towns and cities, two national parks, and six UNESCO World Heritage sites.
 I plan to write about each destination in depth, but this overview may give you some ideas for where to go in Croatia – because you should definitely go!

 Dubrovnik juts out into the impossibly blue Adriatic like a diamond engagement ring, full of promise and beauty.
 After reading reports of cruise ship tourists choking the old city’s streets, I was worried I wouldn’t enjoy my time there.
 Thankfully Dubrovnik wasn’t nearly as crowded as I expected; I’m sure visiting during the low season helped.
 I spent three blissful days exploring the steep, narrow alleyways within the medieval walls, walking the length of said walls, and taking in the view from on high at the mountaintop Panorama restaurant.
 Some of my happiest moments were spent at a cafe by the harbor, sipping coffees (and beers) and watching the never-ending stream of boats.